emersonrp/bindcontrol/README.md

 *Windows users*:  follow the instructions on the above sites' download pages to install Python and wxPython.

 *MacOS users*:
-* Pre-Catalina:  I recommend following the instructions in [this article at opensource.com](https://www.opensource.com/article/19/5/python-3-default-mac) to get Python 3 installed and working by default.
-Once everything is working, you will want to run `pip3 install wxPython`.
+* Pre-Catalina:  I recommend following the instructions in [this article at opensource.com](https://www.opensource.com/article/19/5/python-3-default-mac) to get Python 3 installed and working as the default Python.
+Once Python 3 is working, you will want to run `pip3 install wxPython`.
 * Catalina and later: follow the instructions on the above sites' download pages to install Python and wxPython.

 *Linux users*:  install your distribution's packages for Python 3 and wxPython.